Billie Eilish heads Leeds and Reading line-ups

 Her performance features drag artists and Becky says inclusion is "so important" to her set.

-"There shouldn't be any exclusion in in dance music, and any music in anywhere, but particularly when people party, it should be for everybody and anyone."
+"There shouldn't be any exclusion in dance music, and in any music anywhere, but particularly when people party, it should be for everybody and anyone."

 After the pandemic, there was criticism that festivals had "forgotten" targets to be more representative and include more female-led acts.